How Do I Get Workers’ Compensation in Pennsylvania?

 • Medical expenses

-• for of function of a specific body part(s)
+• Specific benefits for loss of function of a specific body part(s)

 • Death benefits to your survivors if you die because of the accident or illness